Frequently Asked Questions about the Shared Knowledge Conference

 Q: I've never presented a poster at a conference before.
 Does the Shared Knowledge Conference offer any help for first-time presenters?

 A: We do!
-For help on putting together your poster, check out the poster design workshop being offered by the Graduate Resource Center and Graduate Studies.
-We also have a collection of online resources available in the "Poster Design Aids" section of the Research Poster Information & Requirements page.
+We have a collection of online resources available in the "Poster Design Aids" section of the Research Poster Information & Requirements page.